 Day 7 – Zagori

 On your second day in the Zagori, take a bit more time to explore some of the places you didn’t make it to on the first day.
-Enjoy the laid-back nature and stunning scenery of the area and get active on a few of the many hiking trails your can find.
+Enjoy the laid-back nature and stunning scenery of the area and get active on a few of the many hiking trails you can find.

 If you’re following the 7-day itinerary rather than 10, this day will conclude your trip.
-Either head onward in Greece to your following destination, or head back to Athens to fly onward.
+Either head onward in Greece to your following destination or head back to Athens to fly onward.

 Day 8 – Mount Olympus